SoK: Critical Evaluation of Quantum Machine Learning for Adversarial Robustness: Secure and Robust QML Pipeline Design

-\myparab{Secure Partitioning and Model Distribution.} To mitigate centralized deployment risks, QML models should adopt partitioning strategies like QuMoS~\cite{wang2023qumos}, which divide functionality across multiple quantum backends.
-These isolated sub-circuits are individually non-informative and communicate via secure classical channels, reducing the risk of model reconstruction and supporting data locality and trust boundaries in federated settings.
+\if 0 To mitigate centralized deployment risks, QML models should adopt partitioning strategies like QuMoS~\cite{wang2023qumos}, which divide functionality across multiple quantum backends.
+These isolated sub-circuits are individually non-informative and communicate via secure classical channels, reducing the risk of model reconstruction and supporting data locality and trust boundaries in federated settings. \fi